Elizabeth Parker hut

 The Elizabeth Parker hut is an alpine hut located in Yoho National Park near Lake O'Hara in British Columbia.
 The hut is maintained by the Alpine Club of Canada.

 History

-The hut was named after the alpinist Elizabeth Parker, one of the founding members of the Alpine Club of Canada.The log cabin style structures were built in 1912 (Wiwaxy Cabin) and 1919 (main hut).
+The hut was named after the journalist Elizabeth Parker, one of the founding members of the Alpine Club of Canada.The log cabin style structures were built in 1912 (Wiwaxy Cabin) and 1919 (main hut).

 Access

 The hut can be reached via Lake O'Hara Road, South off the Trans-Canada highway from a parking area.